apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/page-templates.md

 Remember, all you're doing here is registering a template.
 New pages are created in context on your Apostrophe instance.

 ### Example: Create a Page from the New Template

+Now that you created the template, use it to create a new page.

 1. Log on to Apostrophe.